lawrenceevalyn/THE-DISS/README.md

 ## Research Log

+### Jan 14 2017

+What percentage of books promise in their titles some kind of secret or mystery to be discovered?
+This is the kind of question that would be more interesting if two different time periods were being compared...

 ### Jan 13 2017

 MLA was a whirlwind!
 I was surprised to find myself describing an interest in religious and sentimental literature, singing the praises of Hannah More -- it does reinforce my desire not to treat genres too separately.